sigsum/sigsum-go/doc/policy.md

 ```
 When the policy is used for verifying a sigsum proof, all of the
 listed logs are accepted.
 When the policy is used for submitting a new
-entry to a log, any of the logs that has an associated URL can be
+entry to a log, any of the logs that have an associated URL can be
 used.
 (The `sigsum-submit` tool tries them in randomized order, until
 logging succeeds).